NBA : Michael Jordan and the NBA join the sentence for the death of George Floyd

 – ESPN (@espn) May 31, 2020

-For his part, The NBA also shared « the outrage » over what happened and warned that this makes it clear that « there are still wounds » in the country that « have never been healed ». « Racism, police brutality, and racial injustice remain part of everyday life in the United States and cannot be ignored.
-At the same time, those who serve and protect our communities honorably and heroically, again have to answer for those they don’t, « commissioner Adam Silver said in an internal memo addressed to league workers.
+For his part, The NBA also shared « the outrage » over what happened and warned that this makes it clear that there are still « wounds » in the country that « have never been healed ». « Racism, police brutality, and racial injustice remain part of everyday life in the United States and cannot be ignored.
+At the same time, those who serve and protect our communities honorably and heroically, again have to answer for those they don’t, « said Commissioner Adam Silver in an internal memo addressed to league workers.

 Demand justice